Retirement Retired Life

 Scott Griessel/Adobe laughing seniors returning from farmers market with groceries

-The government’s Commodity Supplemental Food Program (CSFP) offers assistance to low-income Americans aged 60 and over by getting them access to nutritious foods, like juice, oats, cereal, peanut butter, pasta, farina, and canned veggies.
+The government's Commodity Supplemental Food Program (CSFP) assists low-income Americans aged 60 and over by helping them access nutritious foods, such as juice, oats, cereal, peanut butter, pasta, farina, and canned veggies.

-These benefits are typically controlled by states’ individual departments of health, social services, or agriculture and the food is administered through local agencies.
+These benefits are typically administered by state departments of health, social services, or agriculture, and the food is distributed through local agencies.
 Contact your state's CSFP agency to see if you're eligible.

 Home food delivery (like Meals on Wheels)